PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ![mona findmsp](/img/brainpan_mona_findmsp.png)

-This showed that the EIP offset was at `524` bytes so I updated the `offset` variable in my exploit and set the `retn` variable to `BBBB` to confirm that I could overwrite the EIP with a known value, in this case `BBBB` or `42424242`.
+This showed that the EIP offset was at `524` bytes so I updated the `offset` variable in my exploit to reflect this and, additionally, set the `retn` variable to `BBBB` to confirm that I could overwrite the EIP with a known value, in this case `BBBB` or `42424242`.
 Rerunning the exploit quickly confirmed this.

 ![overwrite EIP](/img/brainpan_overwrite_EIP_with_offset.png)

 #### Identifying bad characters
-Now that I had control of the EIP, I needed to validate that there were no bad characters that could cause termination or corruption of the input.
-I began by generating a 254-byte array of characters from `0x01` - `0xFF` using a short python script. `0x00` was excluded under the assumption that this was already a "bad" termination character.
+Now that I had control of the EIP, I needed to validate that there were no values, or bad characters, that could cause termination or corruption of the input.
+I generated a 254-byte array ranging from `0x01` - `0xFF` using a short python script. `0x00` was excluded under the assumption that this was already a "bad" null termination character.

 ```python
 #!/usr/bin/env python3